American Top 40: Features of the Kasem-era shows

-1988–95: Shadoe Stevens era
+1988–1995: Shadoe Stevens era

 In 1988, Kasem left the show over contract concerns with ABC and signed with Westwood One to host a competing weekly countdown.
 Industry trade paper Billboard magazine reported that the main disputes between Kasem and Watermark/ABC were over his salary (which Westwood One tripled upon his signing), because of declining ratings and a smaller group of stations airing the show.
-Casey's final AT40 show, the 940th in the series, aired on August 6, 1988.
-At no point during that final show did Kasem ever let on that any changes were afoot.
-However, he closed the show by telling the audience to catch him on the television show America's Top 10 and did not plug the following week's AT40 (since December 19, 1987, he had always plugged both during his signoff).
-The #1 song during Casey's final show in the original AT40 era was "Roll with It" by Steve Winwood.
-The Moody Blues were the only artist included in both Casey's first and last countdown of the original show.
+Kasem's final AT40 show, the 940th in the series, aired on August 6, 1988.
 Kasem was replaced by Shadoe Stevens, whose first American Top 40 show aired on August 13, 1988, on 1,014 stations.
-To introduce Stevens to the audience, a two-minute cold open was recorded to start the show with Stevens making his way to the studio through the show's fictitious hall of history; Kasem was mentioned during the course of the open, as a "giant marble statue" of him helped guide Stevens to the studio.
-The change did not do much to stem the decline as loyal listeners did not take to Stevens as they had to Kasem.

 Later, Stevens and AT40 lost a significant number of affiliates when, on January 21, 1989, Kasem's Westwood One show launched.
 The program, titled Casey's Top 40, used the weekly chart survey published by Radio & Records ("R&R", which is based on radio airplay) instead of the Billboard Hot 100 chart AT40 was still using (which at the time was based on record sales).
 Further complications arose when some stations that stayed with Stevens also added Kasem's new show.